 \subsection{Example of using Definition~8 to choose between distribution functions}

-We will now apply Definition~8 to an example where there are two possible distribution functions for the same random variable.
-In particular, let it be imagined that in the case analysed in the previous section, there is now a notable but quite a low level of prior belief that $\mu$ will not be a very long distance from a given value $\mu_1$.
-We will assume that in applying the Bayesian method, this prior belief about $\mu$ is represented as a normal prior density function for $\mu$ with mean $\mu_1$ and a moderate to large variance.
-Let the resulting posterior distribution function be denoted by $I(\mu\,|\,x)$.
-Alternatively, we could apply the fiducial method to this problem, under the assumption that it may be adequate to not take into account the prior belief about $\mu$ in forming a post-data distribution function for $\mu$.
-Therefore, again the fiducial distribution function for $\mu$ will be $C(\mu\,|\,x)$ as defined in Section~\ref{sec7}.
+Let us now illustrate how the criterion in Definition~8 can be applied to determine which out of two possible distribution functions for a given random variable is the most appropriate distribution function for that variable.
+In particular, we will imagine that in the case analysed in the previous section, there is now a notable, but nevertheless, a fairly low level of prior belief that $\mu$ will not be a very long distance from a given value $\mu_1$.
+It will be assumed that in applying the Bayesian method, this prior belief about $\mu$ is represented by a normal prior density function for $\mu$ with mean $\mu_1$ and a moderate to large variance.
+Let the resulting posterior distribution function be denoted by $I(\mu\,|\,x)$, and also let the set $\mathcal{I}_{\mbox{ $\mu|x$}}[a]$ be defined as the set $\mathcal{F}[a]$ was defined in equation~(\ref{equ8}) but with respect to the variable $\mu$ and the distribution function $I(\mu\,|\,x)$.
+Alternatively, we could apply the fiducial method to this problem under the assumption that it may be adequate to not actually take into account the prior belief about $\mu$ just mentioned in forming a post-data distribution function for $\mu$.
+Therefore, again the fiducial distribution function for $\mu$ will be $C(\mu\,|\,x)$ as defined in the last section.